gtk-rs/gtk4-rs/book/src/css.md

 # CSS

-When you want to modify the style of your website you use [CSS](https://de.wikipedia.org/wiki/Cascading_Style_Sheets).
+When you want to modify the style of your website, you use [CSS](https://de.wikipedia.org/wiki/Cascading_Style_Sheets).
 Since so many people are already familiar with web development, it makes sense that GTK supports its own variant of CSS.

 > We will not explain every piece of CSS syntax used in this chapter.
-> If you are new to it or just need a refresher have a look at the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Syntax)
+> If you are new to it or just need a refresher, have a look at the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Syntax)

-Let us say we have a button and we want to make its text color red.
+Let us say we have a button and we want to set its font color to red.
 Every widget has a corresponding CSS node.
-In the case of `gtk::Button` this node is called `button`.
+In the case of `gtk::Button`, this node is called `button`.
-So we create a `style.css` file with the following content.
+Therefore, we create a `style.css` file with the following content:

 <span class="filename">Filename: listings/css/1/style.css</span>